jvfe/bulkrna_nk_cells/README.md

 ## 1. Data sources

-This task is based on publicly available sequencing data from study **\[Bulk RNA sequencing reveals the comprehensive genetic characteristics of human cord blood-derived natural killer cells]**.
-The dataset includes multiple samples under different conditions (e.g., treated vs. control) and was originally sequenced using **\[Illumina NovaSeq 6000]**.
+This task is based on publicly available sequencing data from the study "Bulk RNA sequencing reveals the comprehensive genetic characteristics of human cord blood-derived natural killer cells".
+The dataset compares Cord Blood-derived Natural Killer Cells (CBNKCs) with Peripheral Blood-derived Natural Killer Cells (PBNKCs).
+The dataset was originally sequenced using **\[Illumina NovaSeq 6000]**.

 The subsampled and cleaned FASTQs are stored in `data/` and are used as the inputs for the workflow.

 ---